emaloney/CleanroomLogger/INTEGRATION.md

 Carthage integration is a little simpler than manual integration:

 1. Update the `Cartfile` with an entry for CleanroomLogger
-2. Download and build CleanroomLogger; this will also cause any required dependencies to be built
+2. Download and build CleanroomLogger
-3. Add `CleanroomLogger.framework` and the required dependencies to your application target
+3. Add `CleanroomLogger.framework` and `CleanroomASL.framework`  to your application target
 4. Create a build phase to strip the extra processor architectures from the Carthage frameworks

 ### Getting Started